iow-esm/main/Readme.md

 # Purpose, Description

 This is the main repository for the IOW earth system model (ESM) project.
-This is the entry point for using and developing this model.
+It is the entry point for using and developing this model.

+This Readme will guide you through the very first steps to start your first example run.

-Further information will follow.
+Further information is available at https://sven-karsten.github.io/iow_esm/intro.html.
+**Note that the documentation is work in progress.**

 # Authors